 The red grape variety is an interspecific new variety between Fratava x Merlan.
-The original name was Kaberon for a long time; synonyms are Na and L-3-10-34, and it contains genes of Vitis aestivalis, Vitis berlandieri, Vitis labrusca, Vitis rupestris and Vitis vinifera.
-The crossing of the hybrids was done in the Czech Republic by a team led by Vilém Kraus (1924-2013).
-The plant variety protection was granted in 2010.
-With the same parents, the new varieties Cerason, Kofranka, Laurot and Marlen have also been created.
-The late ripening vine is quite resistant to botrytis and both types of mildew.
-It produces ruby-coloured, tannic and acidic red wines with aromas of spices and sour cherries.
-The variety is cultivated in Moravia, but in 2010 no stock has yet been reported (statistics Kym Anderson).
+The original name was Kaberon for a long time; synonyms are Na and L-3-10-34.
+It contains genes from Vitis aestivalis, Vitis berlandieri, Vitis labrusca, Vitis rupestris and Vitis vinifera.
+The hybrid was crossed in the Czech Republic by a team led by Vilém Kraus (1924-2013).
+Plant variety protection was granted in 2010.
+The new varieties Cerason, Kofranka, Laurot and Marlen were also created with the same parents.
+The late-maturing vine is quite resistant to botrytis and both powdery mildews.
+It yields ruby-coloured, tannic and acidic red wines with aromas of spices and sour cherries.
+The variety is grown in Moravia, but no stock was reported in 2016 (Kym Anderson statistics).

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen